-Kingmakers Syndications has a new racehorse in Sydney with their trainer, Joe Pride.
-He won his most recent trial, at Warwick Farm, impressively.
-Fernweh is a 2 year old gelding who was transferred from his New Zealand pre-trainers, Conor & Sarah Fahey of Pukekohe in mid-February following two very solid jump-out performances on both Counties and Ellerslie tracks.
+Fernweh is a 3 year-old Turn Me Loose gelding who was initially transferred from his New Zealand pre-trainers, Conor & Sarah Fahey of Pukekohe in mid-February following two very solid jump-out performances on both Counties and Ellerslie tracks.

 He arrived in Australia in great order from Sarah and Conor, who did a super job with his early education and jump-outs.
 Once in NSW, he spelled at Thenford Farm with Tim Miller.
 Pre-training started after three weeks in the paddock, and he impressed quickly enough in his work to catch the bus into the city.
 Off he went to Warwick Farm for Joe to get a line on him.

-Joe’s initial feedback was very positive enough.
+Joe’s initial feedback was positive enough.
 He was particularly taken by how well Fernweh had settled in, mentioning that he'd never had a Kiwi horse settle in so quickly in the stable.
 Fernweh turned up like he already knew the drill, and was very professional in all facets of his training.

 Fernweh was offered at the Karaka 2024 Yearling Sales by Highview Stud.
 A book two colt, he is the first foal of the young raced Proisir mare Harlow, who won her first start as a two-year-old for Te Akau Racing.
 Following that win, she went to the Matamata Breeders Stakes running fifth in her second start.
 Unfortunately, she injured herself and only had one more start for a strong sixth placing at Ellerslie.